SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 [![Random Forest Feature Selected](public/milestone2/image/give_it_your_best_shot/figures/rf_feature_selection.png)](public/milestone2/image/give_it_your_best_shot/figures/rf_feature_selection.png)

-We then trained a model with the top 20 features selected by this Random Forest method, but this led to no notable improvements in model performance.
+We then trained a model with the top 20 features selected by this LASSO method, but this led to no notable improvements in model performance.

 We continued with other methods such as trying **different splits in the test and validation sets**, and **adding new features** such as `isRush`, which computes the time between the current and last event — if this difference in time is less than 4 seconds, we mark the event as a rush.
 All these methodologies did not yield any significant differences in performance, which can be observed in the following plots and metrics for the given models.